facebook/docusaurus/website/docs/styling-layout.md

 :::tip

 This section is focused on styling through stylesheets.
-If you find yourself needing to update the DOM structure, you can refer to [swizzling](./advanced/swizzling.md#swizzling).
+For more advanced customizations (DOM structure, React code...), refer to the [swizzling guide](./swizzling.md).

 :::